 The princess was born in a big castle, with lovely gardens and all of the ample amounts of privilege in the world.
 On the day of her birth, her parents the king and queen were visited by an evil witch demon.
 (Not all witches are evil, however this one happened to be.)
-The witch appeared with a dark cloudy flourish in the delivery room in front of the happy couple and newborn.
+The witch appeared with a dark cloudy flourish in the delivery room

 "Oh shit, who the heck are you?" said the queen, stumbling to cover up her nude bits with the sheet.